Get help from our family support team

 Please note that as our team are working from home, we may not be able to reply immediately, but will respond to all enquiries as soon as we can.
 Phone calls will come from mobile phone numbers rather than our office, so please answer even if it is an unfamiliar number.

-We have been running Online Autism Advice Workshops by video link since April about topics including Meeting Sensory Needs, Managing Anger Emotional Self-Regulation, and a brand-new one looking at Food Refusal in Autistic Children.
+We are currently running Online Autism Advice Workshops by video link about topics including Meeting Sensory Needs, Managing Anger, Food Refusal in Autistic Children, and a new workshop about Autism in Girls, with autism advocate Carly Jones MBE.

-- Food Refusal in Autistic Children – 1pm to 2.30pm.
+- Thursday, November 5: Food Refusal in Autistic Children, 1pm-2.30pm.
 Click here to register.

 If you have any difficulties registering online, click here to complete our online contact form, email us at email@example.com or call us on 01189 594 594, select option 1 and leave a voicemail message